JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step4](./steps/step4.png)

-I am using **Ubuntu**, So I will follow the apt installation commands.
+I am using **Ubuntu**, so I will follow the apt installation commands.

 ![step5](./steps/step5.png)